 None of these memory types were 100% interchangeable.
 So it was possible to get errors stating you didn’t have enough memory even if you had 16 megabytes of RAM.
 If you didn’t have enough of the right type, you had to reconfigure your system so it would run.
 Here are some tips on optimizing DOS conventional memory.

 When it came to advantages and disadvantages of MS-DOS, the memory alphabet soup was a big disadvantage.

 And forget about plug and play

 MS-DOS also wasn’t plug and play.
-When you added peripherals like modems or sound cards, you had to tell the system where the hardware lived in memory, often with cryptic commands stored in a file called config.sys.
+When you added peripherals like modems or sound cards or network cards, you had to tell the system where the hardware lived in memory, often with cryptic commands stored in a file called config.sys.
 Installing a network card or a sound card in a crowded system could turn into a weekend project, especially if you chose off-brand hardware.
 I bought a Media Vision sound card in 1994 and never did get it to work completely in DOS because of an interrupt conflict I could never sort out.
 It worked, but only as a lowest-common-denominator Sound Blaster clone.

 You also had to tell your software about your system, because it couldn’t query the computer to detect what it had.
 Most games presented a list of questions at launch time about what kind of graphics card and sound card, if any, you had.

 One of the reasons I was a big Amiga fan in the early 1990s was because I could plug stuff in and it just worked.
 When people asked me about the advantages and disadvantages of MS-DOS, that was one of the things I brought up.